Action adventure game from EA Digital, crashes with following error message:

 Diagnose Unsupported Features

-Windows comes with a set of tools that diagnose various system issues.
+Windows come with a set of tools that diagnose various system issues.
 Prevent Mirror’s Edge crashes by turning off unsupported graphics features, lowering other settings.
 Here’s how:

 2. Click “Advanced” to expand hidden options.
 Make sure the box named “Apply repairs automatically” is checked-up.